Skater Spotlight: Brad, 38

 "Skateparks are a really important part of the sport.
 Councils should be building more."

-“If you think you’re too old, go online.
-There are so many skaters in their thirties, forties, fifties and beyond.”
+"If you think you are too old, go online.
+There are so many skaters in their thirties, forties, fifties and beyond."

-He’s seen it first-hand.
+He has seen it first hand.
 Older heads picking it up for the first time or dusting off a board after decades.
 No egos, just good energy.

-“Wear pads.
+"Wear pads.
 Ask questions.
 Take your time.
-Everyone I’ve met has been sound.”
+Everyone I have met has been sound."

-Skating can look like a solo thing, but it isn’t.
+Skating can look like a solo thing, but it is not.
 Not really.

-”There’s a crew out there.
-You’re not on your own.”
+"There is a crew out there.
+You are not on your own."

-He’s not skating for clips or likes.
-He’s doing it for the long game.
+He is not skating for clips or likes.
+He is doing it for the long game.
 To stay active.
 To connect with his kids.
 To keep turning up.

 "Skateboarding for me means connection."

 Connection to his boys.
 Connection to his body.
 Connection to community.
-Whether that’s in person or online.
+Whether that is in person or online.

-“If you’re reading this, message me.
+"If you are reading this, message me.
 Say hello.
-That’s what it’s all about.”
+That is what it is all about."

 Instagram: @brad_wheeler_skate.

-And that’s exactly what this series is about.
+And that is exactly what this series is about.

 Real people.
 Honest stories.
 No hype.